 Water features can be rewarding enhancements to a landscape.
-Before breaking ground, consider these 5 common mistakes people make when installing a water feature.
+Before breaking ground, consider these 5 common mistakes people make when it comes to water feature installation.
 Here is what we found after many years:

-Wrong feature type: Nowadays there are many different water features to choose from.
-It is not one size fits all.
+Nowadays there are many different water features to choose from.
+It is not ‘one size fits all’.
 Different water features have different levels of maintenance.
 Sometimes people choose to install a pond without understanding that it will require ongoing maintenance.
 If you have a busy lifestyle, either you can choose to have a professional maintain your water feature, or you can consider a lower maintenance option.
 For example, a pondless waterfall looks like a natural waterfall but it does not have the pond or fish that require a higher level of ongoing maintenance.
 Always think through your maintenance plan when designing your water feature.
 Eichenlaub can help you with this.

-Many people underestimate the amount of thought and labor that it takes to build a water feature.
+Many people underestimate the amount of thought and labor that it takes for water feature installation.
 I cannot count how many times we have been asked to finish a pond where the homeowner has dug an unfinished hole in the ground or to re-work a water feature when a novice landscaper has come up short.
-Eichenlaub has the experienced professionals who will help you design install and maintain a water feature that will look great and function long term.
+Eichenlaub has the experienced professionals who will help you design, install, and maintain a water feature that will look great and function long term.
 Be sure to check out our water feature gallery, to help inspire your next outdoor living design!

 Contact us with questions!